Lead: Professor Silvia Marino

-The research will focus on glioblastoma multiforme (GBM), the most common and most aggressive malignant brain tumour of adulhood.
+In the context of the Brain Tumour Research Centre of Excellence, the group focuses on glioblastoma multiforme (GBM), the most common and most aggressive malignant brain tumour of adulhood.
 The aim of the research is to increase our understanding of the cells within the brain from which GBM originates.
 The team will look at how this particular type of brain tumour develops from normal cells, and which genes and biological functions control its behaviour.
 By uncovering this essential knowledge, the clinical evaluation of each individual patient can be improved and better and more specific drugs which target the tumour cells can be identified.

 Prof Marino is the academic lead for the NIHR Integrated Academic Training at QMUL

 Prof Marino is pleased to consider applications from prospective PhD students.